svivoli/Budget-Tracker/README.md

 ## Description

 A budget tracker application with offline capabilities.
 Allows user to input expenses and track overall total via a graph.
 A useful tool for tracking complete savings or for budgeting a specific category.
-User can input a transaction while offline and it will be displayed on the page then added to their transaction history when they are back online.
+User can input a transaction while offline and it will be displayed on the page then added to their transaction history when they are back online via indexedDB.

 ### Modules and Features